ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 2. Click on the **Deploy** for Slack button.
 3. Click on the **Deploy to Slack app** button, this will bring you to the instructions page to create and configure for Slack.
 4. Follow the instructions on that page which has several steps on its own.
 In order to create the Slack app, you need access to a Slack workspace.
 If you don't have that yet, then you can sign up and create such a workspace as part of that process.
 During the configuration process keep this in mind:
- * Remember how you name the Slack App and also keep copies of the redirect and request URLs (see instructions on that **Deploy to Slack app** page).
+ * Remember how you name the Slack App and the Deployment.
+Also keep copies of the redirect and request URLs (see instructions on that **Deploy to Slack app** page).
  * In the Slack section **Events Subscription** choose at least **message.im** to be able to send direct messages to the bot.
 5. Once all is done, you should have a fully configured Slack app in a messaging workspace.
 However, the Slackbot is not yet ready to successfully use the entire {{site.data.keyword.conversationshort}} dialog.
 Some credentials are missing to invoke the previously defined actions.

+Deploying the Conversation to Slack includes authorization of the app.
+During that process you are asked to sign in to Slack, if not done earlier, and then to approve the app.
+Make sure to select the correct Slack workspace if you have multiple.
+The resulting authorization tokens are stored in an **authdb** {{site.data.keyword.cloudant_short_notm database}}.
+The related service is named **conversation-connector**.
+{:tip}
    ​

 ## Add custom preprocessor to Conversation connector